d11wtq/whittle/README.md

 rule("*") ^ 2
 ```

-### I have two types of expression: binary and function call.
-How can I allow a binary expression in a function call argument, and a function call in a binary expression?
+### How do I make two expresions mutually reference each other?

+Let's say you have two types of expression, `:binary_expr` (like "a + b") and `:invcation_expr` (like "foo(bar)").

+What you're saying is that any argument in the invocation expression should support either another invocation, or
+a `:binary_expr`.
+Likewise, you want any operand of `:binary_expr` to support either another `:binary_expr` or
+an `:invoation_expr`.

 If you can explain it this simply on paper, you can explain it formally in your grammar.
 If `:binary_expr`
 allows `:invocation_expr` as an operand, and if `:invocation_expr` allows `:binary_expr` as an argument, then
 what you're saying is they can be used in place of each other; thus, define a rule that represents the two of them
 and use that new rule where you want to support both types of expression.

-Assuming your grammar looked something like this:
+Assuming your grammar looked something like this pseudo example.

 ``` ruby
 rule("+")